Student and Exchange Visitor Information System (SEVIS)

 - A Form I-797 receipt notice should be mailed to you within three days of processing the fee.
 Be sure to make copies of your receipt, and keep it with your other important immigration documents.

 This option is available over 130 countries.
 The Western Union office collects the fee in local currency, and electronically transmits the payment and I-901 data to the DHS.
 The receipt issued serves as immediate proof of payment for a visa interview or for admission at a POE.
 Western Union's Quick Pay form must be completed in exact detail.
-These detailed payment instructions are posted at here.
+Please view our detailed payment instructions.

 The payment will be recorded in the SEVIS system.
 However, you need to keep the paper I-797 you should still bring the paper I-797 or the internet-generated receipt to the visa interview/POE.